c45/spring-rest/README.md

-basic rest-api with spring boot
+Basic rest-api with spring boot